 The main two languages spoken are Balinese and Indonesian.
 However, due to the high level of tourism on which the country relies upon, most locals have some basic understanding of English too.

 The faithful moped is the most popular way of getting around the island.
 Cheap to hire, it will set you back a few dollars for a day.
 However, this is also the least safe way to get around, with visitors involved in road incidents all the time.
-If you do decide to rent a moped, be sure to get a helmet.
+If you do decide to rent a moped when surfing Bali, be sure to get a helmet.

 The bus (bemo), which is more like a mini-bus, is a popular choice with locals.
 This no-frills approach to travel usually costs IDR 4,000 for a trip.
 Alternatively, the Seminyak Shuttle services the main locations, costing IDR 20,000.